embodied-dexterity/edg-sounds-tensorflow/README.md

 ## Understanding the ML Sound Classification Process

-This is a step-by-step walk-through of the code to help any user develop an understanding of what the code is doing.
+This is a step-by-step walk-through of the code to help any user understand what the code is doing.

 ## Acknowledgments